KScottDB/ENIGMA-installer/README.txt

 ENIGMA-installer, or the "ENstaller" automates the installation of ENIGMA on 64-bit Windows, utilizing the recommended methods of the ENIGMA Wiki.

-This is beta quality software and is currently unfinished.
+This is beta quality software and will be updated soon.
+All that can be guaranteed is that it will for sure install ENIGMA on most Windows 10 computers.
+If you have any issues, make sure to submit them into the GitHub Issues system to inform me about them, and they will be fixed.

-Version: Beta 0.5 (PowerShell-Based)
+Beta 0.5 (PowerShell-Based)

 == How to use ==
 Download ENstaller, and run "ENstaller.bat".